saadq/Materialize/README.md

 ```

 ## Recommended UI and font settings
-Here are some recommendations for your custom settings to make a better experience with the theme:
+Here are some recommendations for your user settings to make a better experience with the theme:

 ```json
 "overlay_scroll_bars": "enabled",